danuts-thegreat/blogfood/content/posts/PizzaDoughLong/index.md

 ---
 #### Instructions
 Poolish
-- Mix all ingredients and let it rest for 1h at room temparature
+- Mix all poolish ingredients and let it rest for 1h at room temparature
 - Add to fridge for 16-24h

 Pizza
-- Retrieve poolish from frigge and add water to it.
+- Retrieve poolish from frigge and add the remaining water to it.
 Mix well
 - Add salt, mix
 - Add flour (all quantity) and mix with your hands for couple of minutes
 - Add 1 teaspoon of olive oil and mix 10 minutes.
 The dough will be sticky.
 It's normal.
 You are on the right path.
 - Let dough rest for 15-20 min
 - Put your hands under the dough and raise it from the counter, and put it back right after.
 Repeat for couple of times.
 It will make the dough less sticky
 - Put some olive oil in a bowl, just enough to lubrificate the walls, and add the dough.
 Close the lid weel and let it rest

+**Long version**
 - Add the bowl in the fridge for 16-24h
 - Take it out of fridge and let it rest 20min at room temperature
 - After 20 min, make the pizza balls and let them rest for 2h at room temparature

+**Short version**
+- Let it rest for 2h at R.T
+- Add flour in the baking tray or any other recipient
+- Cut the dough in balls (260gr each ball) and put them in the tray, some distance apart.
+- Cover everyting with a transparent foil and let it rest for 1h

 > You are now ready to prepare your pizza